Sierpiński curve

-Sierpiński curves are a recursively defined sequence of continuous closed plane fractal curves discovered by Wacław Sierpiński, which in the limit $n \to \infty$ completely fill the unit square: thus their limit curve, also called the Sierpiński curve, is an example of a space-filling curve.
+Sierpiński curves are a recursively defined sequence of continuous closed plane fractal curves discovered by Wacław Sierpiński, which in the limit n → ∞ completely fill the unit square: thus their limit curve, also called the Sierpiński curve, is an example of a space-filling curve.

-Because the Sierpiński curve is space-filling, its Hausdorff dimension (in the limit $n \to \infty$) is $2$.
+Because the Sierpiński curve is space-filling, its Hausdorff dimension (in the limit n → ∞) is 2.